-When it comes to RC scale Golden Age racers, no one does them better than the world recognized Gee Bee guru Henry Hafkee.
-When I buil the 1/3-scale version of his Howard DGA-5 “Ike” Golden Age racer I added several of the details that a racer this size needs to look real.
-One of them is the functional cockpit hatch.
-This simple working detail cam add life to any golden age airplane so here’s how I did it.
+When it comes to RC Golden Age racers, no one does flying models better than the world recognized guru of scale Gee Bees - Henry Haffke.
+When I teamed up with Henry to build the 1/3-scale version of his Howard DGA-5 “Ike” Golden Age racer, I added several details that a racer this size needed to look right.
+One of them being a functional cockpit hatch.
+This simple working detail can add life to any airplane so here’s how I did it.
 Enjoy!

 Start with small screws and hinge material from Nelson Hobby Specialties http://www.nelsonhobby.com/.
 Jerry Nelson specializes in all sorts of giant scale hardware.
 You’ll also need a small screw driver and instead of a small drill but, use a sharpened piece of music wire to pierce the surface of the model.
 This is quicker and easier than using a drill bit.